 Plaintiff developed severe acne while in middle school, which caused him to seek treatment from a dermatologist.
-After the acne failed to respond to topical agents and antibiotics, Dr. Fisher prescribed Accutane, which was also later prescribed by plaintiff's family practitioner, Dr. Kenneth Counselman, until November 2000, at which time he was diagnosed with Crohn's Disease, a form of Inflammatory Bowel Disease (for which the epidemiology, BTW, does not show any association with the drug).
+After the acne failed to respond to topical agents and antibiotics, Dr. Fisher prescribed Accutane, which was also later prescribed by plaintiff’s family practitioner, Dr. Kenneth Counselman, until November 2000, at which time he was diagnosed with Crohn’s Disease, a form of Inflammatory Bowel Disease (for which the epidemiology, BTW, does not show any association with the drug).

 Plaintiff filed suit under theories of strict liability and negligent failure to warn alleging that Accutane’s warning label was inadequate to warn his physicians about the risk of developing IBD.
 Specifically, plaintiff presented an expert witness who testified that the warning was insufficient because it allegedly did not adequately describe the relationship between Accutane and IBD.
 At the close of plaintiff’s case, defendant moved for a directed verdict, arguing that plaintiff had failed to establish that his injury was proximately caused by any inadequacies in the warning.
 The trial court denied the motion after the jury returned its verdict in favor of plaintiff in the amount of $7 million.

 The issue on appeal was the adequacy of the warnings testimony, and on particular, the causation issue.